francescosilvano/ReCo2/README.md

-# WTI Price Dynamics and Environmental Footprint: <br> A Statistical Analysis of WTI prices and CO2
+# WTI Price Dynamics and Environmental Footprint: <br> A Statistical Comparison of WTI prices and CO2

 ## Project Overview